-- Who is the writer? - What is the writer's context? (i.e., What conditions are the writer operating within?) - Who is the writer's target (primary) audience(s)? (i.e., the main reader the writer wants to reach) - What are the writer's goals in relation to the target audience(s)? - Who are the secondary audiences? (i.e., other readers who may pick up the text) - What are the writer's goals in relation to secondary audiences? - What is the audiences' context? (i.e., What conditions are the audiences operating within?) - What is the subject? (i.e., the topic, the main point) - Why did the writer choose to write about this subject at this time? (i.e., What is the exigence?) - What is the text's genre? (i.e., what would you call this type of writing?) - What is the genre's context? (i.e., what are the constraints of this particular genre?
-What other genres does this genre interact with)? - How would you characterize the wider culture that the text, writer, reader, and subject operate within? - How does this rhetorical situation impact choices made by the writer?
+- Who is the writer? - What is the writer's context? (i.e., What conditions are the writer operating within?) - Who is the writer's target (primary) audience(s)? (i.e., the main reader wants to reach) - What are the writer's goals in relation to the target audience(s)? - Who are the secondary audiences? (i.e., What conditions are the audiences operating within?) - What are the writer's goals in relation to secondary audiences? - What is the audiences' context? (i.e., What conditions are the audiences operating within?) - What is the subject? (i.e., the topic, the main point) - Why did the writer choose to write about this subject at this time? (i.e., What is the exigence?) - What is the text's genre? (i.e., what would you call this type of writing?) - What is the genre context? (i.e., what are the constraints of this particular genre?
+What other genres does this genre interact with?) - How would you characterize the wider culture that the text, reader, and subject operate within? - How does the rhetorical situation impact choices made by the writer?